CEGRcode/scriptmanager-docs/docs/Tools/figure-generation/heatmap-labeler.md

 ![Label Heatmap](/../static/icons/Figure_Generation/Heatmaplabeler_square.svg)

-This tool will embed a `.png` file into an output `.svg` with a title and axes and tickmark labels.
+Create an SVG label for heatmap inputs.

 <img src={require('./img/LabelHeatMapSchematic.jpg').default} style={{width:70+'%'}}/>

 Typically this tool is used to label merged ChIP-exo heatmap or other sequencing assay pileup heatmaps of tag counts but there is no reason it cannot be used for any input `.png`.
+It basically embeds the `.png` file into an output `.svg` with a title and axes and tickmark labels.

 <img src={require('/../static/md-img/Figure_Generation/LabelHeatMapWindow.png').default} style={{width:70+'%'}}/>